oneibmcloud/devops-tutorial-2/config/README.md

-Place configuration files in this directory.
+Place configuration my files in this directory.